Simul-LLM: A Framework for Exploring High-Quality Simultaneous Translation with Large Language Models: Results and Analysis

 \subsection{Exploration of SimulMT LLMs with Proposed Prompt Structure}

 In Table \ref{tab:comparisons}, we also provide a breakdown of the performance of our exploration of SimulMT LLMs with our proposed prompt structure in Section \ref{sec:single_out} that carefully manages source context availability for target translation generation.
-Two models are employed for this exploration, one fine-tuned for \textit{wait-3} inference, and another fine-tuned for \textit{wait-7} inference that produces noticeable better quality translations than the first.
+Two models are employed for this exploration, one fine-tuned for \textit{wait-3} inference, and another fine-tuned for \textit{wait-7} inference that produces noticeably better quality translations than the first.
+In addition, we provide results for the fine-tuned \textit{wait-7} models after fine-tuning on 2M samples and 5M samples of the fine-tuning dataset, with the fine-tuned \textit{wait-3} model having fine-tuned for 2M samples.
+This separation is due to computational constraints on our side, as we wanted to provide further comparisons in Section \ref{sec:waitk_gen} and Table \ref{tab:ft_to_inf} at various evaluation \textit{wait-k} values but lacked the compute to finish fine-tuning the \textit{wait-3} model.

-While SimulMT LLMs are a more promising approach in achieving higher translation quality than NMT LLMs due to more direct task-specific fine-tuning and better context alignment, our experiment results suggest that, for the time-being, the performance of SimulMT LLMs is not advantageous to NMT LLMs adapted to SimulMT (and varies from slightly worse to barely better translation quality compared with the classical non-LLM SimulMT baseline).
+While SimulMT LLMs are a more promising approach in achieving higher translation quality than NMT LLMs due to more direct task-specific fine-tuning and better context alignment, our experimental results suggest that, for the time-being, the performance of SimulMT LLMs is not guaranteed to be advantageous compared to NMT LLMs adapted to SimulMT.
+As seen in Table \ref{tab:comparisons}, fully fine-tuned SimulMT LLMs outperformed their NMT LLM counterparts on en-es but failed to do so on en-de.
 This is not completely unexpected as NMT LLMs have been optimized heavily in recent years whereas the exploration of SimulMT LLMs has just started.
-We provide some analysis below that point out several possible reasons for this observed performance gap and call for additional community efforts to investigate further.
+We provide some analysis below that points out a few possible reasons for this observed performance gap and we call for additional community efforts to investigate further.